ebfaler/public-api-requests/README.md

 I have used the Random User Generator API (https://randomuser.me/) to grab information for 12 random “employees,”.
 A JSON object is reqeusted from the API and data is parsed so that 12 employees are listed in a grid with their thumbnail image, full name, email, and location.
 Clicking the employee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address.

+Styling Changes:
+* Updated background color of the body and modal buttons
+* Increased font-size of the header

 Link to live project: https://ebfaler.github.io/public-api-requests